 Besides nitrogen-based fertilizers, other anthropogenic nitrate sources include sewage and animal manure.
 In the research, management and mitigation of nitrate pollution, being able to differentiate between nitrate sources is a useful tool.
 Depending on the source, the nitrate found in water will have a different isotopic signature.

 ISO 17025-accredited Beta Analytic provides the measurement of δ18O and δ15N of nitrates in water by isotope-ratio mass spectrometry (IRMS).
 Results are provided within 14 business days.
-A nitrate sampling kit is provided for the convenient collection and preparation of water samples.
 For more information, please contact the lab.

 Ascott, M. J., Gooddy, D. C., Wang, L., Stuart, M. E., Lewis, M. A., Ward, R. S. and Binley, A. M. 2017.
 Nature Communications.
 8. pp 1-7.